 (1) A person must not refuse to employ another person on any ground that is forbidden for the purposes of this section.

+Penalty for this subsection:

+(a) in the case of an individual — a fine of not less than $400 or more than $5 000;

+(b) in any other case —

+(i) a fine of not less than $1 000 or more than $10 000;

+(ii) a daily penalty of a fine of $500 for each day or part of a day during which the offence continues.

 (2) A person, including an organisation of employees, must not on any ground that is forbidden for the purposes of this section —

 (a) intimidate, prejudice, or threaten to prejudice, or attempt to induce another person to intimidate or prejudice, a person who performs work for an employer; or